alozowski/esp-plants/README.md

 # Features
 - **Soil monitoring:** Tracks moisture, temperature, light, and conductivity for multiple plants.
-- **Automated alerts:** Sends Slack notifications when a plant needs watering (below 30% moisture) and when it recovers (above 30% moisture).
+- **Automated alerts:** Sends Slack notifications when a plant needs watering (below 20% moisture) and when it recovers (above 25% moisture).
 Can be set up for each flower separately.
+- **Debounced notifications:** Prevents excessive messages by introducing a 10-second delay before confirming moisture changes.
+- **State tracking:** Uses internal flags to ensure each notification is sent only once per watering cycle.
 - **Scheduled reports:** Posts a summary of sensor readings every Monday and Thursday at 10 AM.
 - **Button-triggered updates:** A physical button press sends an instant plant status report.
 - **Status LED feedback:** Indicates successful or failed Slack message delivery.